Preference Learning in School Choice Problems: Model

-Then, the students who report $sab$ but are endowed with school $a$ trade with others who report $asb$ but are endowed with school $s$.
-Students that are endowed with school $b$ have no trading opportunities.
-The resulting population distribution is the same as in \autoref{table:DA_mechanism}.
-See \citet{leshno2017simple} for a characterization of the TTC mechanism in a general environment with a continuum of students.}
+Then, students who reported $sab$ but are assigned to school $a$ trade with those who reported $asb$ but are assigned to school $s$.
+The resulting assignment is the same as shown in Panel (a) of Table \ref{table:DA_mechanism}.
+For a general environment with a continuum of students, see \citet{leshno2017simple} for a characterization of the Top-Trading-Cycles (TTC) mechanism.}

-\subsection{Information Acquisition}
+\subsection{Information acquisition}

-A student acquires any finite signal about preference shocks at a cost proportional to Shannon entropy reduction (\autoref{eqn:shannon}).
-The focus on finite signals isn't restrictive.
-According to \citet{matejka2015}, it is without loss of generality to consider signal structures that recommend students to submit either $sab$ or $asb$, and students strictly follow this recommendation.
-Since any signal realization induces a student to report either $sab$ or $asb$, we can merge those realizations that induce $sab$ into a single recommendation to submit $sab$ and those that induce $asb$ into another recommendation to submit $asb$.
-The resulting signal structure generates the same matching payoffs as the old one but is cheaper to acquire as it is less Blackwell informative.
-For the same reason, students must strictly prefer to follow the recommendations they receive.
-If a student is indifferent between the two recommendations, then merging them doesn't affect the consumption value of the signal but saves the information acquisition cost.